yashrrajsood/BlockBoard/README.md

 A simple website that displays a selected Cryptocurrencies data in a beautiful manner

-This project is licensed by Copyright by Yash Sood (2022)
+This project is under Copyright by Yash Sood (2022)